-RECI was appointed by the Commission for Regulation of Utilities (CRU) as the Electrical Safety Supervisory Body (ESSB).
-RECI will operate the Safe Electric Scheme on a not-for-profit basis for a seven year period 2016-2022.
+Safe Energy Ireland was appointed by the Commission for Regulation of Utilities (CRU) as the Electrical Safety Supervisory Body (ESSB).
+Safe Energy Ireland will operate the Safe Electric Scheme for a five year period 2023-2028.

 The Commission for Energy Regulation (CER) has changed its name to the Commission for Regulation of Utilities (CRU) to reflect its broadened remit and mission to regulate water, energy and energy safety in the public interest.
 The CRU is Ireland’s independent energy and water regulator and has a wide range of economic, customer protection and safety responsibilities.
 RECI operate the Safe Electric scheme on behalf of the CRU.
 If you wish to find more information about the CRU please click here to visit the CRU website.